sarkarsrijon/sarkarsrijon.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Originally from Kolkata India, I started at Emory University fall of 2023, and I'm planning to major in Math with Computer Science or Biophysics.
+Originally from Kolkata India, I started at Emory University fall of 2023, and I'm planning to major in Math with Quantum Information or Biophysics.

 I took a gap year before undergrad and traveled to explore various communities.
 Eager about bioengineering and startups, I'm exploring Oncology from a mathematical perspective.